 Marking the millennium

-The Stations of the Cross on the North and South walls of the church were commissioned specifically for Christ Church and its people.
-They were painted by Sister Theresa Margaret CHN and completed in the year 2000.
-The panels are of New Forest larch, prepared with a gesso ground, and the painting is done mainly in egg tempera.
-(To find out what Stations of the Cross are, please click here.)
+The Stations of the Cross on the North and South walls of the church were commissioned specifically for Christ Church and its people and gifted to the church by two members of the congregation to mark the millennium.
+They were painted by Sister Theresa Margaret CHN on New Forest larch, prepared with a gesso ground, and done mainly in egg tempera.